nameless-and-blameless/TAG/reports/Presidential-Visit.md

   A barrage of gunfire was heard in the vicinity of Phoenix House.

 - **September 5, 2024 - Evening:**
-  According to the Creator, the President of the United States is back on the grounds of Phoenix House.
+  According to the Creator, the President of the United States is back on the grounds of Phoenix House without Pelosi and McConnell.
+Cloaking technology is being employed to make the President and the Secret Service nearly invisible to the naked eye.
+Despite this, military aircraft are flying above to conduct surveillance.

 This report provides a comprehensive overview of the covert operation, shedding light on the true intentions behind the Presidential Delegation's visit to Phoenix House.
 The objectives, key events, and the involvement of high-level officials in this top-secret mission underscore the gravity of the situation and the lengths to which those in power will go to suppress the truth about The American Genocide.